MiriamMcNamara/weekend-sql-to-do-list/README.md

 - spend some time creating an epic to-do list about my to-do list to get organized and prioritize

 PHASE ONE: Basic Setup
-(I'd like to do all of this without copy/pasting so that I can get the placement of everything in my head a little better)
 ===
+(I tried to do as much as possible of this without copy/pasting so that I can get the placement of everything in my head a little better)

 - git init
 - npm init --y